aanderson54/Loupe_BrainTF/QC/README.md

 # QC metrics

-## Each experiemnt was run through the ENCODE pipeline.
-The QC metrics for each of these runs can be found for the corresponing TF within it's drop down section.
+## Each experiment was run through the ENCODE pipeline.
+The QC metrics for each of these outputs can be found for the corresponing TF within it's drop down section.
+Information on the metrics calculated by the pipleine can be found through the ENCODE portal (https://www.encodeproject.org/data-standards/terms/#enrichment).

 #### ARID1B